-Never attempt to trim a tree branch that is close to, or is touching a power line.
+Never attempt to trim a tree branch that is close to or is touching a power line.

 Instead, call SL&P and we will send a crew to safely trim all tree branches that touch or interfere with power lines located near your residence or commercial property.

-Remember that according to The Dutch Elm Disease Regulations, 2005 trimming Elm trees is not allowed from April 1 to August 31.
+Remember that according to the 2005 Dutch Elm Disease Regulations, trimming elm trees is not allowed from April 1 to August 31.

 Prevent Future Outages by Planting in the Right Place

 A minimum of three metres (approximately 10 feet) clearance should be left between a power line and any tree branches.